harvard-edge/dataperf-speech-example/README.md

 Evaluate your training set:

 ```
-python eval.py --language en
+python eval.py --language en --train_size 60
 ```

 This will output the balanced accuracy of a model trained on the selected training set.
 The offline evaluation score is unofficial, but useful for development.
+Note that the official evaluation will be performed on DynaBench.

 ### Algorithm Development
 To develop their own selection algorithm, participants should: